ssfsx17/ffpnp/Jobs/Geomancer.md

 - Attack
 - Defend
 - Charge
-- Geomancy - Restricted by the environment.
+- Geomancy (1 AP) - Restricted by the environment.
 Each geomancy tech specifies which environment it is for.
 - Item

 Supports: